- Species:Phocoena phocoena (Linnaeus, 1758)

-Harbour porpoises are usually seen in small groups of less than ten animals, although larger aggregations of up to 50 individuals can sometimes be seen.
-The swimming motion is usually inconspicuous – involving surfacing with a rolling motion – although the animals occasionally surface with a vigorous vertical motion, causing a splash.
-The characteristic unobtrusive respiration sequence and small size of this animal makes it difficult to observe in all but the calmest of sea conditions.
-Moreover, the species is notoriously shy and generally avoids approaching boats.
+Harbour porpoises are usually seen in small groups of less than ten animals, although larger aggregations of up to 50 individuals can sometimes be observed.
+The swimming motion is usually inconspicuous - involving surfacing with a rolling motion - although the animals occasionally surface with a vigorous vertical motion, causing a splash.
+The characteristic unobtrusive respiration sequence and small size of this animal makes the species difficult to observe in all but the calmest of sea conditions.
+Moreover, the porpoise is notoriously shy and generally avoids approaching boats.

 Distribution & Habitat

-The harbour porpoise is found in cold temperate and sub-arctic waters of the Northern Hemisphere, commonly inhabiting shallow coastal bays, estuaries and tidal channels of the Atlantic coast of Europe, east and west coasts of North America and the Pacific coast of Asia.
+These phocoenids are generally found in cold temperate and sub-arctic waters of the Northern Hemisphere, commonly inhabiting shallow coastal bays, estuaries and tidal channels of the Atlantic coast of Europe, east and west coasts of North America and the Pacific coast of Asia.
 The species is currently abundant in the central and northern North Sea and continental shelf west of the British Isles.
-However, it has now virtually disappeared from the Baltic, and the winter migration which it once undertook from the Baltic to the North Sea has ceased.
+However, it has now virtually disappeared from the Baltic, and the winter migration which it once undertook from the Baltic to the North Sea has since ceased.
 The species is still regularly seen in the Danish Wadden Sea and particularly in the northern North Sea, west of the Orkney and Shetland Islands, in north-west Scotland, western Ireland and along the Welsh coast.
 Most sightings occur on the continental shelf within 10 km of the coast, and typically in water less than 100 metres in depth.

 Natural History & Ecology